 Retinol, or its umbrella term retinoid, is one of the biggest buzzwords of the year.
+And for this reason, at the same time, there is a lot of interest in retinol side effects that may exist.
 However, this ingredient is far from being the new kid on the block.
 Since the 1970s, dermatologists use retinoids to treat acne, some skin cancers, psoriasis, and more.
-But, how much is since known to side effects of retinol like retinol burns?
+But, how much is since known to side effects from retinol like retinol burns?

 Retinoids are a chemical derivative of Vitamin A. They help replenish lost cells and regulate cell growth.
 They increase blood flow to the skin and contribute to an even skin tone.
 Retinoids also minimize the appearance of fine lines and wrinkles.
 As a result, retinoids are commonly found in anti-aging products.